bdantas/make-portable/README.md

 2. Bloat.
 The portable application will be bigger and use more RAM than a traditional installation of the same application.
 3. The portable application will contain only the shared libraries that the binary is linked to.
 If the application needs to load additional libraries while it's running, it may look for those libraries in the places where the libraries normally reside in the *source* OS.
 Sometimes there's an environmental variable you can use in the target OS that fixes the problem (for example, if app can't find libGL dri drivers, use `export LIBGL_DRIVERS_PATH=/path/to/dri/`).
 If there isn't an environmental variable you can use, you can always fall back on creating symlinks in the target OS (pointing from location of library in source OS to correct location of library in the target OS).
 4. Needing a wrapper script on the target system is clunky.
 A more elegant (but slightly more labor-intensive) solution is to use my script to collect things on source system (binary, linker, libraries), put these things in a permanent place on target system, then use patchelf (https://nixos.org/patchelf.html) to patch the binary and libraries so that they can find one another in the target system.
 I'll use mpv as an example of how to do this:
-  - Run `$ make-portable` on source system to collect what we need
+  - Run `$ make-portable mpv` on source system to collect what we need
-  - Copy mpv.tgz to target system's */tmp* directory
+  - Copy mpv.tgz from your home folder on source system to target system's */tmp* directory
   - Follow run these commands on target system:
   ```
   $ cd /tmp